Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

 \subsection{Dark matter shield}

-In the beginning of our simulations with DM mini-halos, all GCs presented a DM envelope massive ($M_{\bullet} = 2 \times 10^7$~M$_{\odot}$) and concentrated enough ($r_{\rm NFW} \approx 300$~pc, where $r_{\rm NFW}$ is the scale radius of the \citealt*{Navarro+96} profile), so the tidal radius growth explained in section~\ref{ssec: tidal-grow} and illustrated in Figure~\ref{fig: tidal-scheme} was observed.
-In fact, we observed that whenever we had such tidal radius increase, the DM particles are stripped beforehand GC stars, so the DM envelope works effectively as a shield against tidal stripping of the stellar component, being gradually removed as the system experiences stronger tidal forces from the host galaxy.
-Indeed, as depicted by Figure~\ref{fig: ratio-tidal-evolution}, we notice that a certain tracer (stars or dark matter) is more affected once the ratio $r_{\rm bound}/r_{\rm tidal}$ is greater or comparable to unity, what happens first for the dark matter envelope, for the plots on the left.
+In the beginning of our simulations with DM mini-halos, all GCs presented a DM envelope massive and concentrated enough, so their total tidal radius was considerably greater than the case without a DM mini-halo (see Figure~\ref{fig: tidal-scheme}).
+Whenever we had such tidal radius increase, the DM particles are stripped beforehand GC stars, so the DM envelope works effectively as a shield against tidal stripping of the stellar component, being gradually removed as the system experiences stronger tidal forces from the host galaxy.

-In order to visualise this effect, we created a velocity dispersion map (see appendix~\ref{app: disp-map} for details) of DM particles, which are much more spread than GC stars, and therefore cover better the spatial extent of the tidal radius.
+In order to visualise this effect, we created a velocity dispersion map (see appendix~\ref{app: disp-map} for details) of DM particles, which are much more spread than GC stars, and thus provide better spatial completeness to the map.
 Such map helps us to spot the transitory region where the DM particles start to effectively feel tidal effects of the host galaxy, which is characterised by a steep increase of the velocity dispersion produced by tidal heating of the system.

 In Figure~\ref{fig: dm-shield-gc5}, we show this velocity dispersion map for GC5, one of the clusters where this DM shield seemed most effective.
 We display the last six pericentres of its orbit, when the tidal effects are stronger.
-The extension of bound GC stars and bound DM particles are highlighted as dotted and dashed green lines, respectively, while the theoretical tidal radius, calculated according to section~\ref{ssec: data-analysis} (eq.~[\ref{eq: rtidal-definition}]), is displayed as a solid green circle.
+The extension of bound GC stars and bound DM particles are highlighted as dotted and dashed green lines, respectively, while the theoretical tidal radius, calculated according to section~\ref{ssec: data-analysis}, is displayed as a solid green circle.
 The centres of Fornax and of the GC are represented as a thick green cross and a plus sign, respectively.